 Newcastle upon Tyne

-Closing date for applications for the academic year 2018/19 is 31 July 2018.
-Payment of the scholarship will be made once the successful applicant has registered for the course at Newcastle and is attending teaching.
+Closing date for applications for academic year 2019/2020 is Friday 2 August 2019.
+Payment of the scholarship will be made in four equal instalments over the year, starting once the successful applicant has registered for the course at Newcastle and is attending teaching.